 2. Not making your own chili seasoning.

-The most flavorful chili starts with a really good spice mix.
+Skip the store-bought stuff — the most flavorful chili starts with a really good spice mix.
 Not to be confused with ground chilies, often labeled as chili powder, this is a blend of ground chilies and other seasonings like cumin, garlic powder, and oregano.

 3. Seasoning at the end of cooking.